KI-cheng/Emotion-awareSpeechDialogue/README.md

 - **User Input:** "I'm feeling really stressed about my exams."
 - **System Output:** [Recognize:sadness] (SPEECH)"I understand that exams can be overwhelming.
 Have you tried taking short breaks to relax?"

-## License

-This project is licensed under the MIT License - see the  file for details.

 ## Acknowledgments